Why Are Moose Dangerous, Even More Threatening Than Bears?

 How big is a full-grown moose?

-A full-grown moose, from hoof to shoulder, can range from 5 to 6.5 feet in height.
+A full-grown moose, from hoof to shoulder, can be as tall as 7 feet (2.1 meters) in height.

 Lots More Information